Ch0p5h0p/Ch0p5h0p.github.io/_posts/2025-04-09-Introduction.md

 As of today, I'm a senior in high school, planning to go to college soon.
 In the future, I want to get a job in embedded systems engineering.

-I don't really have much to say in terms of engineering, so I'll just leave one of the stupidest pieces of code my classmates and I ever wrote in my Python Programming II course:
+I don't really have much to say, so I'll just leave one of the stupidest pieces of code my classmates and I ever wrote in my Python Programming II course:

 ```python
 for wep in weapons.Weapon_list: